Below are frequently asked permitting questions with brief answers and links to learn more.

 - Mandatory inspections act as a system of checks and balances focused on complying with city codes.

-It’s also a money issue—on several fronts.
+It’s also a money issue.

 - Proper permitting helps protect property values.